Skip to main content

 The inherent subjectivity of symptom reporting is a significant limitation.
 Pain, fatigue, mood, and libido are highly personal experiences influenced by psychological state, social context, and individual pain thresholds.
 A patient’s perception of “under-dosed” might simply reflect a desire for symptom resolution, without a clear understanding of the physiological range or the multifactorial nature of their discomfort.

 Clinical trials and evidence-based medicine rely on objective biomarkers to assess efficacy and safety.
-For instance, in therapy, monitoring involves not only symptom improvement but also regular measurement of serum testosterone, estradiol, hematocrit, and prostate-specific antigen (PSA).
+For instance, in testosterone replacement therapy, monitoring involves not only symptom improvement but also regular measurement of serum testosterone, estradiol, hematocrit, and prostate-specific antigen (PSA).
 These biomarkers provide quantifiable data on therapeutic response, potential side effects, and the need for dose adjustments.

 Consider the concept of “optimal” hormone levels.
 This is not a single, fixed number but a range that varies between individuals and changes across the lifespan.
 Furthermore, the correlation between circulating hormone levels and intracellular hormone action can be complex.